Credible Decentralized Exchange Design via Verifiable Sequencing Rules: Introduction

 {\bf Constant product automated market makers.} Uniswap is the highest trading volume liquidity pool exchange and uses the product potential~\eqref{eq:uniswap}.
 Their exchange is commonly referred as a constant product automated market maker.
 There is an underlying risk for providing liquidity to these exchanges, but liquidity providers receive trading fees as compensation. \citet{neuder2021strategic} and~\citet{heimbach2022risks} show that complex liquidity provision strategies can improve the liquidity provider's revenue and~\citet{fan2022differential} studies the tradeoffs between return to liquidity providers and gas fees to traders in the design of Uniswap v3 style schemes for differential price liquidity provision.

-{\bf Miner extractable value.} Our work assumes the miner is a profit seeking.
-Alternatively, front-running on decentralized exchanges have been studied in the context of a honest miner and a self-interested user that attempts to front-run other users~\cite{heimbach2022eliminating, zhou2021high, kulkarni2022towards}.
-This adversarial model is strictly weaker because a self-interested user has uncertainty over the execution ordering.
+{\bf Miner extractable value.} Our work assumes the miner is profit seeking.
+Alternatively, front-running on decentralized exchanges have been studied in the context of an honest miner and a self-interested user that attempts to front-run other users~\cite{heimbach2022eliminating, zhou2021high, kulkarni2022towards}.
+This adversarial model is strictly weaker than ours because a self-interested user has uncertainty over the execution ordering.

-\citet{heimbach2022eliminating} observes that, with trading costs (e.g., trading fees), users can limit their trading volume driving front-running schemes unprofitable.
+\citet{heimbach2022eliminating} observe that, with trading costs (e.g., trading fees), users can limit their trading volume driving front-running schemes unprofitable.
 However, their approach is, in effect, limited to a small number of transactions in a block.
 Otherwise, the adversary can combine multiple transactions by executing them in sequence.
 For example, if $n>1$ buy orders each have volume $q>0$, then the adversary executes all $n$ orders in sequence which, for all purposes, is equivalent to a single order of volume $n \cdot q$.
 Thus, there is a sufficiently large $n$ where a front-running scheme remains profitable while unprofitable if executed only on individual transactions.
 On the other hand, our approach works even if the miner is profit seeking, the number of user transactions per block is unbounded, the trading volume for any particular transaction is arbitrarily large, and there are no trading costs.

 {\bf Mechanism design with imperfect commitment.} Traditional mechanism design assumes that the entity running the mechanism can commit to the rules of the game.
 Front-running schemes would not be a concern if the miner could commit to ordering transactions in the same order as they were observed, i.e., without introducing their own transactions after observing user transactions and interspersing them with suitably ordered user transactions.
 Unfortunately, one cannot enforce such a sequencing rule because it is not verifiable: in the presence of latency, different miners could observe transactions in different orders~\cite{kelkar2020order}.
 Then the miner has plausible deniability to act on privileged information---and include their own transactions after learning about the user transactions.